Foundry Products Operations: Sale to Cast-Fab Technologies

 In 1988, Cincinnati Milacron, Inc. restructured and reorganized the company.
 It sold the Met-Fab Division facility, including the Oakley foundry.
 In the previous ten-year period, Milacron had invested more than $8 million in the 400000 sqft plant.

 The sale represented the end of the Foundry Products Operations.
 The modernized New Foundry was adapted as a metalcasting operation that supplies many companies and customers with a full range of gray and ductile iron castings.
 Named Cast-Fab Technologies, Inc., this foundry ceased operation in November 2016, transferring remaining business to Elyria Cast-Fab.

-As of the end of 2012, the entire 100-acre site that once held the Cincinnati Milling Machine Company was cleared to bare ground.
+As of the end of 2012, the entire 100-acre site that once held the Cincinnati Milling Machine Company was cleared to bare ground, and now hosts a mixed retail/residential development.